3. DDS Router Configuration¶

 value to identify the configuration version to parse the file.

-In future releases the YAML format (some key words,
+In future releases the YAML format (some key words, fields, etc.) may change.

-This value allows users to keep using the same YAML file with an old configuration format, maintaining compatibility
+This value allows users to keep using the same YAML file with an old configuration format, maintaining compatibility with future releases.

 Note